Skip to main content Accessibility

 One of the main drivers among anti-immigrant hate groups is vastly limiting or halting immigration to the United States altogether.
 FAIR claimed in a 2016 video that “mass immigration is too dangerous for America.”

-Anti-immigrant groups are also focused on pushing for draconian measures at the state and local level.
+Anti-immigrant groups are also focused on pushing for draconian measures at the state and local levels.
 This includes supporting policies making it so hard for immigrants and their families to live and work in the U.S. that they leave, a strategy popularized by CIS called “attrition through enforcement.”
-This includes supporting problematic E-Verify programs and calling to end so-called “sanctuary” city policies.
+This includes supporting problematic E-Verify programs and calling to end so-called “sanctuary city” policies.

 Barbara Coe, founder and leader of the California Coalition for Immigration Reform and a self-described member of the Council of Conservative Citizens, organized one of the first modern anti-immigrant state initiative campaigns, Proposition 187 in 1994, that became a model strategy for the anti-immigrant movement.

-By 2010 anti-immigrant politicians like Kris Kobach, who served as chairman of the Kansas Republican Party before being elected to the Kansas Secretary of State, had ushered in a series of laws in states and localities, all aimed at restricting immigrant people’s rights and punishing immigrant communities.
-Arizona's anti-immigrant S.B.
-1070 law in 2010 brought about a series of copycat policies pushed by anti-immigrant groups around the country, notably in Southern states, including Alabama and Georgia.
+By 2010, anti-immigrant politicians like Kris Kobach, who served as chairman of the Kansas Republican Party before being elected Kansas secretary of state, had ushered in a series of laws in states and localities, all aimed at restricting immigrant people’s rights and punishing immigrant communities.
+Arizona’s anti-immigrant SB 1070 law in 2010 brought about a series of copycat policies pushed by anti-immigrant groups around the country, notably in Southern states, including Alabama and Georgia.

 Groups like FAIR have encouraged counties to enter 287(g) programs, which deputize local law enforcement to serve as federal immigration enforcement officers.
-This fits into a larger strategy of FAIR and others to court law enforcement officers like sheriffs to carry out their anti-immigrant agenda.
+This fits into a larger strategy employed by FAIR and others to court law enforcement officers, including sheriffs, to carry out their anti-immigrant agenda.

 Nativist hate can also exist outside the policy realm.
-The hate group AZ Patriots, like other boarder vigilante militias, had harassed migrants at the border as well as representatives from institutions seeking to help them.
-The many spin offs and remnants of the anti-immigrant militia group the Minutemen Project, started by Chis Simcox and Jim Gilchrist, remain today in the form of conspiratorial anti-government groups focused on the southern border.
+The once-listed hate group AZ Patriots, like other border vigilante militias, had harassed migrants at the border as well as representatives from institutions seeking to help them.
+The many spinoffs and remnants of the anti-immigrant militia group the Minutemen Project, started by Chris Simcox and Jim Gilchrist, remain today in the form of conspiratorial anti-government groups focused on the Southern border.
 All of this adds to a broader climate of sowing fear and bigotry toward immigrants in America.

 View all groups by state and by ideology.